awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Subnets`  <a name="cfn-batch-computeenvironment-computeresources-subnets"></a>
 The VPC subnets into which the compute resources are launched\.
 These subnets must be within the same VPC\.
-This parameter is required for jobs running on Fargate resources, where it can contain up to 16 subnets\.
+Fargate compute resources can contain up to 16 subnets\.
 For more information, see [VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) in the *Amazon VPC User Guide*\.
 *Required*: Yes
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)